mbuet2ner/nas-devbox-image/README.md

 # NAS Devbox Image

+This repository builds my slightly customized DevContainer for remote development.
+The container will runs on my NAS and I connect via SSH from my iPhone.
+DevContainers are chosen for convenience and extensability.
+The Dockerfile is hardened using [OWASP recommendations](https://cheatsheetseries.owasp.org/cheatsheets/Docker_Security_Cheat_Sheet.html).

 Ubuntu-based remote development container for OMV or any Docker host, with direct SSH access and a persistent home directory.

 ## What this image includes